amazeeio/docs/drupal/amazeeioyml_file.md

 # .amazeeio.yml file

+To ensure a perfect system and tell the deployment system what it should do doring a deployment, your Git repository requires an `.amazeeio.yml` file to be present.

 The automated deployment checks if a `.amazeeio.yml` file is present.
 This file is used to run tasks during the process of the deployment.